 Newspaper or Landscape Fabric?

-My kids helped me weed my flower beds today and I ran up to Lowe’s to get some mulch – but before I lay it down, I’m putting down some newspaper to save myself from weeding anymore this summer!
+My kids helped me weed my flower beds today and I ran up to Lowe’s to get some mulch – but before I lay it down, I’m putting down some newspaper to save myself from weeding anymore this season.

-Why?
+Why Newspaper?
 Once you’ve spent hours upon hours hunched over hand-weeding a flower bed – you’re in no hurry to do it again.
 Here’s a little tip I learned from my mom (the greenest thumb I know) about keeping out weeds in your flowerbeds….

 Layer on the Newspaper!